Gr\"obner cells of punctual Hilbert schemes in dimension two: Gr obner cells

 (a) $I$ contains $x^N,y^N$ for sufficiently large $N$, which implies that $N=n$ can be taken,

 (b) $H^{(n)}=\{I\in H\!ilb^{n)}(\C^2)\mid \mathfrak{m}^n\subset I\}$ for the maximal ideal $\mathfrak{m}\equal x\C[x,y]+y\C[x,y]$ of $(0,0)$ in $\C[x,y]$. \sq \end{definition}

-The actual {\em conductor\,} $C(I)$ of such $I$, defined as the greatest monomial ideal it contains, can be of course bigger than $\mathfrak{m}^n$.
-So it is a lower bound for $C(I)$ in this definition.
+The actual {\em conductor\,} $C(I)$ of such $I$, defined as the greatest monomial ideal it contains, can be of course larger than $\mathfrak{m}^n$.
+So only a lower bound for $C(I)$ is in this definition.
 For the sake of completeness, let us check the equivalence of $(a)$ and $(b)$.

 First of all, $I\in H^{(n)}$ contains a sufficiently large power of $\mathfrak{m}$ and can be considered naturally as a module over $\C[[x,y]]$, which we will do constantly.
 Note that the definition of $I_0$ is compatible with the passage to $\C[[x,y]]$, since we take the smallest monomials here.
 The ring $\C[x,y]/I$ is local artinian and the image of $\mathfrak{m}_I$ of $\mathfrak{m}$ in this ring is its maximal ideal.
 If $\mathfrak{m}_I^{k+1}= \mathfrak{m}_I^{k}$ for some $k>0$, then $\mathfrak{m}_I^{k}=\{0\}$ by the Nakayama Lemma.
 However, such a repetition must occur no later than at $k=n$, since the length of the chain of consecutive $\mathfrak{m}_I^k$ cannot be greater than $\dim \C[x,y]/I=n$.
 0.2cm